 - Achieve 5 new patients scheduled from those leads.
 (33% of leads)

 Those are fine goals.
 How will you know if you achieve them?
 By measuring metrics with reporting systems.
 We’ll have more information about metrics and how to measure them in our next article.
 If you want to receive notifications when a new article from us is released, subscribe to our New in Dental Marketing email list.
 We’d love to help you grow your dental practice.
-You can also call us right now to speak with a consultant at (970) 672-1212.
+You can also call us right now to speak with a consultant at (970) 672-1212 or you can schedule a consultation online.